-The large video at the bottom of this page is typical of our fishery enforcement missions.
+For the last 3 years, we have been supporting Costa Rica with joint fishery patrols.
+We have also recently just started similar operations with the Panamanian government.
+These operations are covered separately HERE.
+We first started fishery patrols way back in 2011 however, and since then we have helped various governments around the world in protecting marine resources.
+The video at the bottom of this page is typical of our these earlier missions.
 A big focus is foreign vessels fishing illegally in territorial waters.
-We also target dynamite fishing, cyanide fishing, pulse fishing, bottom trawling, and other forms of destructive fishing.
+We also targeted dynamite fishing, cyanide fishing, pulse fishing, bottom trawling, and other forms of destructive fishing.
 Such enforcement will become increasingly important as the world struggles to feed its growing populations, and fishing fleets move into new international and territorial waters.
 It is important that countries recognise the value of a well-managed fishery resource, and ensure there is professional enforcement, good legislation, and a supportive judiciary to achieve this.
 Earthrace plays a key role in enforcement missions, as well as the training of government patrol teams.
-Our current campaign see us based in Costa Rica, assisting government teams in patrolling their Marine Protected Areas.
-We provide our ship, tactical boats, military UAV, and crew, while the government provides Rangers and other personnel to participate in what are effectively joint patrols.
-The Costa Rica campaign covers pretty much all their Pacific MPAs, including the iconic Cocos Island Marine Reserve.
-Here is a playlist with many more fishery enforcement videos.
+Here is a video playlist with many more fishery enforcement videos.

 While flying a skylark military drone over a marine reserve in Guanacaste, we found a trawler operating illegally.
 We launched our Sealegs amphib from shore and the offending vessel was boarded and secured.
 This mission is covered in Season 1 Episode 2 in our TV Series.

 Often vessels must be boarded to get prosecution, but around the Cocos Island Marine Reserve, all we had to do is prove the fishing vessels are within the 12nm limit.
 On our final day of patrols, We managed to catch 7 shark-finning boats operating illegally.
 This mission became a standout episode of Season 1 of our TV Show.